dfst/deepforge/docs/walkthrough/redshift-estimator.rst

     :align: center
     :scale: 50%

 The code for this operation follows the standard procedure for creating and training a Keras network with one minor caveat.
-Keras models expect the output of a network during training to be an array or an array of indices.
-Because the outputs used in this tutorial are floating point values, they must be converted into one of these forms.
-This is the purpose of the *to_categorical* function below.
+The method used by Pasquet et al. on which this pipeline is based formulates redshift prediction as a classification problem.
+Because the labels used in this tutorial are floating point values, they must be converted into a categorical format.
+This is the purpose of the *to_categorical* function.
 The code for this operation is shown below.

 .. code-block:: python